sujaltv/ddpw/docs/src/quickstart/mnist.rst

     from torch import distributed as dist
     from torch.nn import functional as F

-    from .ddpw import functional as DF
+    from ddpw import functional as DF
     from torch.utils.data import DataLoader